• Skip to primary navigation

 39. Dollar Spot- Check out the Dollar Spot at Target.
 They always have things cheaper there, especially when it comes to office supplies and small toys for the kids.

-40. Keep driving that car- Don’t give up your car just yet.
+40. Keep driving that car- Don’t give up your car just yet and buy a new one.
 Try to get as many miles out of it as you can.

 42. Use your leftovers- Have a leftovers night where you use up any extra food you have made.
 Don’t let it go to waste.